cnr-ibba/SMARTER-database/docs/data-import.rst

 This document tries to describe how the data import process works and how to add new data to the SMARTER-database.

-To add a new dataset into SMARTER-database, you need to call some script with specific option in some section of the ``Makefile`` file.
+To add a new dataset into SMARTER-database, you need to call the following scripts with specific option in ``data`` section of the ``Makefile`` file.
 The order in which those import scripts are called matters, since importing a sample into SMARTER-database means generating a unique ``smarter_id``, which need to be stable, in order to track the same object when updating the database or